-Cloud accounting systems such as XERO and Quickbooks Online are now being used extremely effectively by startups, SMEs and even larger corporates across the Philippines for finance management.
+Cloud accounting systems such as Xero and Quickbooks Online are now being used extremely effectively by startups, SMEs and even larger corporates across the Philippines for their finance management requirements.

-Accounting systems are now efficient, powerful and inexpensive and can help ensure the business has an optimized, automated and progressive finance function.
+Accounting systems are now efficient, powerful and inexpensive and can really help businesses to build a fully optimized, automated and progressive finance function.

-A big step forward from excel sheets and manual generation of reports!
+A significant step forward from excel sheets and manual generation of reports!

-However, for companies seeking to transition away from the traditional or manual way of managing their accounts and finances to an online finance system, change management is not always easy – particularly if the company does not have the technical expertise in-house with the knowledge (and desire!) to drive the transition to technology!
+However, for companies seeking to transition away from the traditional or manual way of managing their accounts and finances to an online finance system, change management is not always easy – particularly if the company does not have the technical expertise in-house with the knowledge (and desire!) to drive the transition to digital or online finance management!

 - Set-up and optimization of the cloud accounting system;

 - Alignment of the accounting system, and particularly, the Chart of Accounts, with the business model of the company;